subspace/subnomicon/docs/consensus/security.md

 ## On-the-fly plot creation

-Preventing farmers from creating plots on the fly, after seeing the challenge, has two favours.
+Preventing farmers from creating plots on the fly, after seeing the challenge, has two flavors.
-First, the masking
-function is memory hard, which means that creating a plot is constrained by the amount of memory the farmer has, as well as the rate of the memory IO operations it can perform.
+First, the masking function is memory hard, which means that creating a plot is constrained by the amount of memory the farmer has, as well as the rate of the memory IO operations it can perform.
 Secondly, creating plots on demand is not economical, hence not a rational choice.
 Because of the different resource requirements in running the masking function, the cost of running it to simulate some (sufficiently high) amount of storage is significantly higher than the cost of purchasing this amount of storage, plotting once (more precisely,